cardillan/mindcode/ROADMAP.markdown

   * Prevent non-conforming link names in processors
   * Validate mlog code
 * Support for color (illuminator) and unit type (unit factory) configurations
+* Automatically compute schematic dimensions and borders
+  * adjusts positions if the origin is not at (0, 0)
+  * allow for negative coordinates - easily add a row to the left or bottom of an existing, complex schematic
-* Support for iterative block placement; `@block rightwards` places the block to the right of the last placed block
+* Support for iterative block placement:
+  * `@block rightwards` places the block to the right of the last placed block
-* Automatically compute schematic dimensions, adjust positions if the origin is not at (0, 0)
+  * `@block upwards from label` places the block upwards from labeled blocks
+  * already existing blocks (typically blocks 2x2 or bigger placed in previous row/column) are skipped
 * Automatically generate names for unnamed processor links
 * Automatically connect blocks to power nodes, possibly with optimizations
 * Automatically add tags based on categories or types of contained blocks